-At June 30, 2022, the District reported payables for the outstanding amount of employer contributions to the Plan of \$8,724.
+At June 30, 2023, the District reported payables for the outstanding amount of employer contributions to the Plan of \$15,344.

 PARS Section 115 Trust: The District has made contributions to a defined contribution multiple employer Public Agency Retirement Services (PARS) Section 115 pension trust as a rate stabilization strategy.
 PARS acts as a common investment and administrative agent for participating public agencies.
-The District contributed \$2,250,000 to the PARS pension account during the year ended June 30, 2022 and assets in PARS were \$6,326,025 at June 30, 2022.
+The District did not contribute to the PARS pension trust during the year ended June 30, 2023.
+Assets in the PARS trust were \$6,539,051 at June 30, 2023.
 Assets were invested in the PARS Moderately Conservative Index PLUS investment option.
-The assets in the trust are restricted for contributions to the
+The assets in the trust are restricted for contributions to the District's CalPERS pension plan.
+The assets are not considered pension plan assets under GASB 68 as the assets are not available for pension benefits until contributed to CalPERS.
+The assets are not reachable by the District's creditors and are considered restricted for pension benefits.
+PARS has financial statements available upon request for its pension trust funds, which can be obtained by contacting the District's Finance Department.